Fatigue is a common complaint. Often, the fatigue is transient

 Too high amounts of these anti fatigue herbs may actually cause insomnia or

-restlessness which can make fatigue even worse.
+restlessness which can make tiredness even worse.
+Only use one a time for a week

 balance of brain circulation agents and neurotransmitter precursors with